| Title: | Parametric Quantile Regression Models for Bounded Data |

 Reparameterization

-gives the density, pkum
+dkum gives the density, pkum gives the distribution function,

-gives the quantile function and rkum
+qkum gives the quantile function and rkum generates random deviates.

 Invalid arguments will return an error message.